Craeckie/KIT-Sitzplatzreservervierung/README.md

 ## API
 See `reserverations/query.py` for two examples on getting bookings and free seats.
 The central function is `search_bookings` in `reserverations/backend.py` which allows for easily getting a list of bookings of a time range.
-It can be filtered by daytime and rooms("areas").
+It can be filtered by daytime and location("areas").